 - those who work in the community and have participated in providing services or support through social prescribing arrangements;

 - those who have personal experience of accessing support through social prescribing.

 Caroline Gardner, Chair of the Inclusive Public Service Working Group of the Post Covid-19 Futures Commission, states:

 “We’re keen to learn from those involved with social prescribing, including people with personal experience of accessing support.
-We want to build up a picture of what’s happening now and what could happen – opportunities for change, for new practices and for further innovations across the breadth of Scotland”.
+We want to build up a picture of what’s happening now and what could happen – opportunities for change, for new practices and further innovations across the breadth of Scotland”.

 The RSE-commissioned social prescribing research will produce its findings soon after Easter 2021.
 The research draws upon what people have highlighted both in the online survey and in face-to-face Zoom interviews – those who prescribe, provide and use social prescribing, plus in-depth research of many case studies across Scotland and the wider UK.
 The results will point to where social prescribing has come from and where it could move to, and what some of the barriers are to its improvement – all within the context of Covid-19.